mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 cost of each tool.
 A cutting tool removes its Cut Rate in Resilience each round +1 for every point of Effect.
 For example, a rescue cutter has a base cut rate of 3.
-The Traveller rolls a 9 (Effect +1) on their check, giving them a total cut rate of 4 per round.
+The Traveller rolls a9 (Effect +1) on their check, giving them a total cut rate of 4 per round.

 Breaching a ship that has not evacuated its